Arnaldo Otegi: Gernika Peace and Reconciliation Award

-2009-2016 imprisonment
+2009–2016 imprisonment

 Case Bateragune and further indictments

 On 16 October 2009, Otegi and several other Batasuna members were arrested and put on trial for their participation in the discussion that would pave the way for ETA's permanent ceasefire.
 Whilst awaiting sentence he started a hunger strike, on 27 January 2010, but stopped it soon after.
 In March 2010 the Spanish court sentenced Otegi to two years in prison for "glorifying terrorism" in a speech he gave in 2005 in which he compared an imprisoned ETA member to Nelson Mandela.
 He was also barred from holding public office for sixteen years.

-In September 2010 Otegi again faced trial for glorifying terrorism, this time at a November 2004 rally held in the Anoeta Velodrome in San Sebastián.
-However, he was found not guilty by the Spanish National Court, which ruled that Otegi did not praise ETA, but was defending "peaceful coexistence and the need for a process of dialogue and negotiation in order to resolve the conflict in a non-violent and democratic way".
+In September 2010, Otegi again faced trial for glorifying terrorism, this time at a November 2004 rally held in the Anoeta Velodrome in San Sebastián.
+He was found not guilty by the Spanish National Court, which ruled that Otegi did not praise ETA, but was defending "peaceful coexistence and the need for a process of dialogue and negotiation in order to resolve the conflict in a non-violent and democratic way".

-However, in September 2011 Otegi was found guilty of the initial charge, trying to rebuild Batasuna, and sentenced to ten years imprisonment.
-On 9 May 2012 his sentence was reduced to 6½ years by the Supreme Court of Spain as they found enough evidence to prove his membership, but not his leadership of the organization.
+In September 2011, Otegi was found guilty of the initial charge, trying to rebuild Batasuna, and sentenced to ten years imprisonment.
+On 9 May 2012, his sentence was reduced to 6½ years by the Supreme Court of Spain as they found enough evidence to prove his membership, but not his leadership of the organization.
 He was elected Secretary General of abertzale Basque separatist party Sortu in February 2013.